JetBrains/kotlin-mobile-docs/topics/atomics-with-stately.md

 Kotlin/Native imposes restrictions on state, to help ensure safe concurrency.
 The rules, in summary:

-1. Mutable, non-frozen state is visible to only one thread at a time (i.e. [Thread confinement](https://dzone.com/articles/java-concurrency-thread-confinement))
+1. Mutable, non-frozen state is visible to only one thread at a time
 2. Immutable, frozen state can be shared between threads.

 Of course, sometimes multiple threads need to share some mutable state.
-There are multiple ways to accomplish this.
+There are [multiple ways to accomplish this](kotlin-native-concurrent-mutability.md).
 The most straightforward way to do this is with atomics.

 Kotlin/Native provides a set of atomic classes that implement a special-case handling of mutable data.
 An instance of an atomic class can be frozen, and kept as a field of another object, but the value in the atomic can be changed.

 It is important to understand.
 This is a special case in Kotlin/Native's state model.
 Atomic classes allow you to modify frozen state.

 ```kotlin
 object FrozenObject {